Drew3KW/mischief-made-analytics/README.md

 The Airflow MVP was then extended from manual-only execution into scheduled recurring refresh.

-This milestone added a daily schedule and lightweight retry settings to the local DAG while retaining simple local-development safeguards such as `catchup=False` and `max_active_runs=1`.
+This milestone added a daily schedule and lightweight retry settings to the local DAG while retaining simple local-development safeguards such as:

+- `catchup=False`
+- `max_active_runs=1`

 The scheduled DAG was validated through both manual execution and the first successful automatic scheduled run, confirming that the local Airflow layer now supports refresh, validation, and recurring execution together.

+### Airflow raw CSV load MVP

+The orchestration layer was extended into local raw source ingestion.

+This milestone added a second local Airflow DAG that:

+- loads current Shopify CSV exports into `raw_load`
+- rebuilds canonical `raw` history tables
+- refreshes the downstream warehouse
+- runs machine-readable validation at the end

+This made the project substantially more realistic as an analytics engineering portfolio piece by moving beyond warehouse-only refreshes into a source-ingestion-plus-refresh workflow.

+### Airflow Docker Compose MVP

+The local Airflow runtime was migrated from `airflow standalone` to Docker Compose.

+This milestone added a Dockerized Airflow 3 environment with:

+- Postgres metadata database
+- Airflow API server / UI
+- scheduler
+- DAG processor
+- initialization service
+- custom Airflow image
+- mounted repo folders
+- mounted local GCP service account key
+- environment-backed BigQuery connection

+The full raw-load + warehouse refresh + validation DAG was successfully run end to end inside Docker.

+This created a more stable and reproducible local orchestration foundation for continued ingestion, BI, and future multi-source work.

 ## Current focus

-Current work is centered on extending the project’s orchestration layer beyond one-off local refreshes.
+Current work is centered on strengthening the project’s orchestration and local development foundation after completing Analysis Pack v1.

 The project now has: